sequelize/sequelize/docs/manual/moved/data-types.md

 # \[MOVED\] Data Types

-After a major rewrite in Sequelize docs, the contents of this page were spread around other guides.
+The contents of this page were moved to other specialized guides.

-If you're here, you might be looking for:
+If you're here, you might be looking for these topics:

 * **Core Concepts**
   * [Model Basics: Data Types](model-basics.html#data-types)